The Old Guard (2020 film): Production

+Development

-In March 2017, Skydance Media picked up the rights to adapt the comic The Old Guard, written by Greg Rucka and illustrated by Leandro Fernandez, into a film.
+In March 2017, Skydance Media obtained the rights to adapt the comic The Old Guard, written by Greg Rucka and illustrated by Leandro Fernandez, into a film.

-Rucka's contract stipulated that a major scene highlighting the romance between the characters Joe and Nicky from the comic book must also be in the film adaptation.
+Rucka's contract stipulated that a major scene highlighting the romance between the characters Joe and Nicky from the book had to be kept in the film adaptation.

-In July 2018, they hired Gina Prince-Bythewood to direct with Rucka adapting his comic book to screenplay and Skydance's David Ellison, Dana Goldberg and Don Granger producing.
+In July 2018, they hired Gina Prince-Bythewood to direct with Rucka adapting his book to screenplay and Skydance's David Ellison, Dana Goldberg and Don Granger producing.
 With a budget of about $70 million, Prince-Bythewood became the first black woman to direct a big-budget comic book film.
-In March 2019, Netflix picked up worldwide rights to the film and agreed to finance it with Skydance.
+In March 2019, Netflix obtained worldwide rights to the film and agreed to finance it with Skydance.
 Charlize Theron joined the film and also produced with Beth Kono, A.J.
 Dix, Marc Evans and Skydance's David Ellison, Dana Goldberg, and Don Granger.

 KiKi Layne was confirmed to star in the film after Netflix picked up the rights.
-In May 2019, Marwan Kenzari, Matthias Schoenaerts, and Luca Marinelli joined the cast of the film.
-In June 2019, Chiwetel Ejiofor, Harry Melling, and Veronica Ngo joined the cast of the film.
+In May 2019, Marwan Kenzari, Matthias Schoenaerts, and Luca Marinelli joined the cast.
+In June 2019, Chiwetel Ejiofor, Harry Melling and Veronica Ngo joined the cast.
 At Ngo's request, details of her character were changed from the comic book.
 In an interview, Rucka said, "When Veronica was cast, she said I'm not Japanese, I'm Vietnamese.
 [Director Gina Prince-Bythewood] reached out to me and said 'Can we accommodate that?' and I was like, 'Absolutely.' [...]
 Noriko becomes Quynh, Quynh is now Vietnamese.
 It really was as simple as wanting to honor that, and be respectful of that".
 The other change to the character was the character's death.
 "In the comic, Quynh/Noriko is washed overboard during a storm rather than deliberately drowned.
 According to Rucka, that was partially a logistical change to save money. [...]
 But Quynh’s new 'death,' solidified by Prince-Bythewood’s suggestion of the iron maiden imagery, served an important narrative and tonal role as well".

+Filming

-Principal photography for the film began in Europe in mid-May 2019.
+Principal photography began in Europe in mid-May 2019.
 Filming took place in Morocco and the United Kingdom, including at Shepperton Studios in England.
-Sandwich in Kent was used as a double for the French town Goussainville.
-Sandwich's Discovery Park doubled as Merrick Pharmaceutical headquarters throughout the film.
+Sandwich in Kent was used for the French town Goussainville.
+Sandwich's Discovery Park doubled as Merrick Pharmaceutical headquarters.
 Filming in the famous pub Prospect of Whitby took place on July 10, 2019.

-Volker Bertelmann and Dustin O'Halloran composed the film score.
-Lakeshore Records released the soundtrack on July 10, 2020, coinciding with the film streaming release.
+Volker Bertelmann and Dustin O'Halloran composed the film's score.
+Lakeshore Records released the soundtrack on July 10, 2020, coinciding with the film's streaming release.